Results 1-10 of 15, sorted by relevance

 What to feed your rabbits

-Hay and grass should form the basis (80%) of your rabbits’ diet.
-The remainder of your rabbits’ diet should be fresh vegetables (15%) and a small amount of pellets (around 5%).
+Rabbits are herbivores, which means that they need a plant-based, high-fibre diet.
+Hay and grass should form the basis (85%) of your rabbits’ diet.
+The remainder of your rabbits’ diet should be fresh vegetables (10%) and a small amount of pellets specifically designed for rabbits (around 5%).

 Keeping your rabbits healthy